BloomTech-Labs/human-rights-first-police-ds-a/README.md

 The Human Rights First Organization is a US-based nonprofit, nonpartisan organization concerned with international human rights.
 At its forefront are American ideals and universal values.
 For nearly 40 years HRF has challenged the status quo by highlighting the global struggle for human rights and stepping in to demand reform accountability and justice.
 The goal of this project is to create a full functioning web application capable of visually demonstrating valid and current incidences of police use of force within the United States.
 The information will help users, such as journalists and passersby, to formulate their perspectives on current matters.
 The exemplary user interface immediately captures attention with the clusters of incidence shown by geotagging.

-This project has been worked on by many labs teams over the past 10 months.
+This project has been worked on by many Lambda labs teams over the past 10 months.
 In the final month of development, Labs Cohort 36 was tasked with finalizing our codebase and architecture to deploy a production-ready app.
 This included: automating our collection of Twitter data, deploying to AWS Elastic Beanstalk, adapting our database architecture to the backend team's schema, labeling 5,000 tweets to retrain our BERT model, creating performance metrics for our model, cleaning our codebase, and updating the documentation.
 The next team will need to work with the backend team to ensure that they are able to populate the database with the data thats currently populating the Blue Witness website.

 </br>